Catharinaleth/Catharinaleth/README.md

 - 👋 Hi, I’m @Catharinaleth
 - ❣️ Based in Denmark
 - 👩🏽‍💻 Studying Informatics and Computer Sience at Roskilde University
-- 👀 I'm very new to programmering
+- 👀 I'm new to programming

 <!---
 Catharinaleth/Catharinaleth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.